OGRECave/ogre/Docs/14-Notes.md

 The second argument of `RenderQueueListener::renderQueueStarted` now contains the current camera name and hence is always non-empty.

+## Rectangular Area Lights (since 14.1)

+A new spot light type `LT_RECTLIGHT` has been introduced along with the `setSourceSize` method, enabling the rendering of rectangular area lights.
+In order to process this light type in your shader, verify that the `spotlight_params.w` autoparam is equal to 2.
+Then, `spotlight_params.xyz` contains the light width in the view space, and `light_attenuation.xyz` contains the light height.

 ## Python

 The double `ImGui` namespacing in `Ogre.ImGui` enums was removed; e.g. `ImGui.ImGuiWindowFlags_NoTitleBar` is now `ImGui.WindowFlags_NoTitleBar`.
+Since 14.1, `Checkbox` and multidimensional input (e.g. `ColorEdit3` `InputFloat2`) are correctly wrapped.

+Since 14.1, primitive types like `Ogre.Vector3`, `Ogre.ColourValue` etc. behave like Python sequences and can be used with `len()` and expanded `myfun(*Ogre.Quaternion())`.
+Additionally, `Ogre.Degree` can be transparently used where `Ogre.Radian` is required.

 ## RTShader System